Confidence Regions for Means of Random Sets using Oriented Distance Functions: Appendix

 Similarly, for $d=3,$

 In general, the expansion becomes

 which is bounded above by $C(d)|x-y|^{2d}$, for some constant $C(d).$ \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:randomsetCLT}] We first note that since $b_{\rcs A}(x)$ is almost surely Lipschitz, then $E[b_{\rcs A}(x_0)^2]<\infty$ for some $x_0\in \mc D,$ implies that $E[b_{\rcs A}(x)^2]<\infty$ for all $x\in \mc D$.
+\begin{proof}[Proof of Theorem \ref{thm:randomsetCLT}] Recall that $b_{\rcs A}(x)$ is almost surely Lipschitz.
+Then $E[b_{\rcs A}(x_0)^2]<\infty$ for some $x_0\in \mc D,$ implies that $E[b_{\rcs A}(x)^2]<\infty$ for all $x\in \mc D$.
 Therefore, convergence in finite dimensional distributions is immediate by the multidimensional central limit theorem, and it remains to prove that the process $\ZZ_n$ is tight in the space of continuous functions on $\mc D$.
 However, this is straightforward if we use Theorem \ref{thm:tight}.

 The first condition with $\gamma=2d$ and $\alpha_i=2d$ for all $i$, follows immediately from Lemma \ref{lem:clt} by Jensen's inequality.
-Thus, for the second condition we need to bound $E[\ZZ_n(x)^{2d}]$ uniformly.
+For the second condition we need to bound $E[\ZZ_n(x)^{2d}]$ uniformly.
 This follows easily since, for some fixed $x_0\in \mc D$,

 for come constant $C'$ (depending on $d$), again applying Jensen's inequality.
 We have already placed a bound on the second term of the right-hand side of the above equation, and a bound on the first term follows from the central limit theorem. \end{proof}